Loozi-ana

 So guess what.
 This Girl is now fantasizing about a trip down south.
 Not that it could happen any time soon (unless I win the lotto, which hasn’t happened yet).
 But still, it’s fun to plan.

 I can taste the Mint Juleps.
 Smell the tobacco fields.
-Hear the … read the rest. . .
+Hear the jazz beats and slow drawls.
+Feel the humidity.
+And see the characters.

 Sweeten my tea and share: